Buying a new cooker

 Most brands measure capacity in litres, and the bigger your ovens are, the more flexibility you'll have to cook several dishes at once.
 If you're cooking for a family, we'd recommend choosing a model that has a main oven with at least a 60 litre capacity.

 At a minimum, cookers with easy-clean enamel make wiping away grease easier.
 Some cookers come with catalytic liners on the side of the oven which absorb fat splashes and burn them off during high temperature cooking (so you don't need to scrape more stubborn dirt).
 A pyrolytic function may be available on some high-end models.
 This is a programme that burns off any grease, so you just have to wipe way the ash.

 Some range cookers or more expensive standard ovens may feature multi-function ovens.
-Compared to conventional and fan ovens where you can just control the temperature and possibly turn on a grilling option, multi-function ovens offer up to 8 pre-set cooking programmes.
 This includes controlling what part of the oven heat up and functions such as a slow-cook defrost and 'warming' settings, which will keep your food at an even temperature until you are ready to serve.

 If you do a lot of grilling, you may consider a cooker with a separate grill cavity.
 Simple grills will stay at a set temperature, and you control the heat by moving the dish closer to the grill.
 Variable grills let you set the temperature depending on what you're cooking.

 Apart from some basic models, most cookers will come with a timer, even if this is just a minute minder to alert you when your cooking time is up.
 Higher end models come with a programmable timer which can be set to turn your oven on and off - so you can have dinner cooking while you're on your way home from work.